projectatomic/atomic-enterprise-training/eap-latest-setup.md

 cloned.

 ### Add Development Users
-In the "real world" your developers would likely be using the OpenShift tools on their own machines (`osc` and the web console).
-For the Early Access training, we will create user accounts for two non-privileged users of OpenShift, *joe* and *alice*, on the master.
+In the "real world" your developers would likely be using the AE tools on their own machines (e.g. `oc`).
+For the Early Access training, we will create user accounts for two non-privileged users of AE, *joe* and *alice*, on the master.
 This is done for convenience and because we'll be using `htpasswd` for authentication.